What is EDD?¶

 Create your own EDD Site¶

 The EDD is available under a BSD 3-Clause License and is actively developed.
 Find information on deploying your own EDD Site under the Admin Guide menu.
-Get the full source to EDD from the GitHub repo and Docker images from Docker Hub.
+Get the full source to EDD from the GitHub repo.